jmoonware/bean-jmw/README.md

 ```

-The ledger(s) will be in the Example_Test directory.
+The ledger(s) will be in the Example_Test directory (parallel to the sub-folders backup, etc., above).

-The example.sh script demonstrates the stage.py script.
+The example.sh script demonstrates the stage.py script, as well as how to use the bci.py script directly.

 Right now this project only supports Linux, although I might add Windows support in the future if there is interest.